MBradbury/MBradbury.github.io/_pages/about.md

 ## Research

 My research has explored a variety of issues involving security, context privacy and trust assessment in resource-constrained systems.
 This has ranged from context privacy issues in [vehicles](/publications/Bradbury_2020_PrivacyChallengesProtecting) and [wireless sensor networks](/projects/project-1-PhD/), and security of different aspects of vehicular systems (including: [system analysis](/projects/project-2-CAPRI), [real-world testing](/projects/project-3-IoT-TRaM) and [PNT](/projects/project-5-PNT)).
-I am interested in developing and testing practical solutions to security issues based on a solid theoretical foundation.
+I am interested in developing and testing practical solutions to security issues based on theoretical foundations.

 ## Bio